paparazzi/paparazzi/doc/sphinx/source/quickstart/paparazzi_center_tour.rst

 Execution and Running agents panels
 ====================================

-In the Execution panel, a combo box provide a set of predefined and user sessions (collections of programs).
+In the Execution panel, a combo box provides a set of sessions (collections of programs).

 The Simulation session runs a server, a GCS and a simulator for the aircraft selected in the configuration panel.
 Note that *sim* or *nps* target must have been built prior to the simulation.

-The launched programs can be stopped and restarted (Stop/Redo buttons).
+The launched programs can be stopped and restarted individually (Stop/Redo buttons).
+All programs can be stopped and removed from the list at once by the *Stop/Remove All Processes* button.
+A common mistake is to have multiple instances of the same program running.
+This button is very handy to use!

 Console panel